State Persistence

 });

-The stream storage is built on a three tier architecture, there is the in memory cache, the local disk modified page cache, and the persistent data.
+When using FasterKV or file cache storage, the stream storage is built on a three-tier architecture: the in-memory cache, the local disk modified page cache, and the persistent data.

 A data page is fetched using the following logic: